enlauren/socialDev/README.md

 # socialDev
-Social network website based on the tutorial Full Stack React.
-Mern
+Social network website based on the tutorial MERN Full Stack Front to back from Udemy